American History: From Settlement to the Present

 Live Classes: Mondays, 4:00 p.m.
-Eastern Time.
-The first semester begins the week of August 17th and ends the week of December 14th.
-The second semester begins the week of January 11th, 2021, and ends the week of May 10th.
+Eastern Time, from January 11th to May 10th.
 Classes will be recorded for later viewing by students who cannot attend or who want to revisit a class.

 Assignments: Assignments will vary by class.
 Reading materials will include some original documents, as well as short secondary works.
 In addition, students will write brief papers on topics of their choosing.

 Student Support: The instructor will be available via email and also via individual face-to-face online conferences.